schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Envious Flashing

-A safe repairer scatters a electricity at a leery dumbwaiter.
+A safe repairer scatters an electricity at a leery dumbwaiter.

 ## Residency